whitevanillaskies/whitebloom/docs/deferred_work.md

 Module lenses are discoverable via `module_agents.md`.
 User-authored lenses — custom perspectives that don't belong to any module — have no canonical home in the current spec.

-Proposal: a `lenses/` directory at project root (sibling to `board.wb.json`), with a `lenses/manifest.json` listing available lenses by name, path, and which asset types they apply to.
+Proposal: a `lenses/` directory at the workspace root (sibling to `.wbconfig`), with a `lenses/manifest.json` listing available lenses by name, path, and which asset types they apply to.
 Agents scan the manifest once on startup.

 ```
-project/
+my-project/
-  board.wb.json
+  .wbconfig
-  board.inbox.json
+  research.wb.json
   lenses/
     manifest.json        # [{name, path, types, description}]
     security-audit.lens.json